 Certification is generally a prerequisite for licensing.
-In other words, you generally won’t be able to get a massage licence without a certificate that proves that you have had training.
+In other words, you generally won’t be able to get a massage license without a certificate that proves that you have had training.

-So in most cases you need both, the certificate and the licence.
+So in most cases you need both, the certificate and the license.

 Special rules for Thai Massage

 In the case of Thai Massage, the licensing requirements are not necessarily the same as for ‘normal’ massage like Swedish massage.

 Why not?
 It depends on how massage is defined.
 Thai Massage is quite different from table massage since it is done fully dressed, and it involves yoga-like manipulations which do not exist in typical table massage.